AxonIQ/reference-guide/axon-framework/events/event-versioning.md

 The component in charge of that ordering is the `EventUpcasterChain`.
 The upcaster chain is what the `EventStore` uses to attach all the upcast functions to the event stream.

-When configuring your upcasters, most scenarios will not require you to touch the ' EventUpcasterChain` directly.
+When configuring your upcasters, most scenarios will not require you to touch the `EventUpcasterChain` directly.
 Instead, consider the following snippets when it comes to registering upcasters:

 {% tabs %}